Money is a thing that is usually accepted as payment for goods and services as well as for the repayment of debts.

 Money is considered as -

-• Store of value
+- Store of value

-• Common measure of value
+of value

-• A means of payment
+- A means of

-• Medium of exchange
+- Medium of

-• Unit of account
+- Unit of account

 When money is used for carrying out the exchange of goods and services, it is functioning as a medium of exchange.
 It thus avoids the inefficiencies of barter system, like the 'double coincidence of wants' problem.